cockroachdb/docs/transactions.md

 Transactions in CockroachDB do not explicitly lock their data resources.
 Instead, using [optimistic concurrency control (OCC)](https://en.wikipedia.org/wiki/Optimistic_concurrency_control), CockroachDB proceeds with transactions under the assumption that there’s no contention until commit time.
 In cases without contention, this results in higher performance than explicit locking would allow.
 With contention, however, one of the conflicting transactions must be retried or aborted.

-To assist with retries, CockroachDB provides a **generic retry function** that runs inside a transaction and retries it as needed.
+To assist with retries, CockroachDB provides a generic **retry function** that runs inside a transaction and retries it as needed.
 For Go, this function is available as a library.
 For other languages, it can be copy and pasted directly into your application code.
 See [Build a Test App](build-a-test-app.html#step-4-execute-transactions-from-a-client) for the code.

 ### How the Retry Function Works

 1. The transaction starts.

 2. The `SAVEPOINT cockroach_restart` statement defines the intention to retry the transaction in the case of CockroachDB-retryable errors.
+Note that CockroachDB's savepoint implementation does not support all savepoint functionality, such as nested transactions.

 3. The statements in the transaction are executed.